KeHang-Zhu/Sentiment_analysis_parse_newspaper/README.md

 In order to show the negative sentiment more clearly, we define the panic score function:
 $Panic \ score = log(sentiment \  socre + 1)$

 # Add the single data analysis (New York v.s.
-Alaska)
+Connecticut)

 <p align="center">
   <img src="Comparison.png" alt="Your Image" width="650" >